-Because the United States is the only country in the world that taxes its citizens AND any green card holder or resident (in theory, even a tourist who spends more than 183 days in a year within its borders) on their worldwide income, Americans worried about the impact of the effects of the fiscal cliff and the greater societal undertones at stake are especially in need of a plan.
+Because the United States is the only country in the world that has high tax rates on its citizens AND any green card holder or resident (in theory, even a tourist who spends more than 183 days in a year within its borders) on their worldwide income, Americans worried about the impact of the effects of the fiscal cliff and the greater societal undertones at stake are especially in need of a plan.

-Americans are the only people that can’t just move to another country to escape high taxation and mandates back home; the IRS will follow them with draconian paperwork and threats of heavy fines for even accidental non-compliance.
+Americans are the only people that can’t just move to another country to escape the high capital gains taxes, raising taxes, and mandates back home; the IRS will follow them with draconian paperwork and threats of heavy fines for even accidental non-compliance.

 Don’t believe that patriotism is forking over endless amounts of money (when others contribute nothing) to prop up a government, simply because you were evacuated from a womb on American (or any other) soil.